 Owning a mastiff is a responsibility as large as the dogs themselves.
-Find out if the Bullmastiff, Mastiff, Neapolitan Mastiff, or Tibetan Mastiff is right for you and your family.
+Learn more about the Bullmastiff, Mastiff, Neapolitan Mastiff, and Tibetan Mastiff, and see if they might be right for you and your family.

-This courageous canine can trace his roots back to ancient civilizations in Egypt and Rome.
+This courageous canine can trace their roots back to ancient civilizations in Egypt and Rome.
 Caesar himself described a dog similar to the Mastiff in his accounts of invading Britain in 55 B.C.